maxitg/SetReplace/.github/PULL_REQUEST_TEMPLATE.md

 ## Changes
+* Reference resolved issues.
 * Add a few comments about what this pull request changes.

-## Tests
+## Comments

-* Add explicit commands and instructions on how to test the changes.
+* Add comments for the reviewer.

+## Examples
+* Add explicit inputs and outputs (as screenshots in case of graphics) showcasing new functionality.